Race Rock Light: History

 Race Rock Lighthouse stands in Long Island Sound, 8 mi from New London, Connecticut, at the mouth of the Race where the waters of the Sound rush both ways with great velocity and force.
 By 1837, eight vessels had been lost in 8 years on Race Point reef.

 In 1838, Congress appropriated $3,000 for a lighthouse at Race Rock but the money was never expended.
 In 1852, the Lighthouse Board reported: "Various efforts have been made, and numerous appropriations expended, in endeavoring to place an efficient and permanent mark on this point.
 Buoys cannot be kept on it, and spindles have hitherto only remained until the breaking up of the ice in the spring."

 Construction of the riprap foundation began in April 1871.
 In all, 10,000 tons of granite were used in the foundation.
 The Board reported in 1872 that the building costs were so high that "no more than the landing and the enrockment of the foundation, and two courses of the pier" could be paid for.
 Congress appropriated a further $75,000 in 1873, and the lighthouse was completed at a total cost of $278,716.

 The ledge on which the lighthouse is built is under water and 3/4 mile from Race Point Reef.
-It was made approximately level with small broken stone and riprap.
+It was made approximately level with small broken stones and riprap.
 Upon this was placed a circular-stepped mass of concrete, 9 ft thick, built in four concentric layers.
 To form the layers of concrete, cylindrical bands of half-inch iron were used.
 The upper surface of the concrete is 8 in above mean low water and carries a conical pier that is 30 ft high, 57 ft in diameter at the base, and crowned by a projecting coping 55 ft in diameter.
 The pier is made of heavy masonry backed with concrete and contains cisterns and cellars.

 The pier is surmounted by a 11/2 story granite dwelling, and the granite light tower ascends from its front.
 The whole structure is surrounded and protected by riprap.
 The tower is square at the base and octagonal at the top; it carries a fourth-order alternating electric light, standing 67 ft above sea level and 45 ft above land, and visible 14 nmi at sea.